- slide 1 of 7

-Make sure your classroom is comfortable, and is a pleasant place to be in.
+Make sure your classroom is comfortable and is a pleasant place to be.
 Make sure that a child with dysgraphia has a comfortable chair with a table of an optimum height so that he can write comfortably.
 Ensure that you have adequate lighting in the class, especially near the child with dysgraphia.

 Try a variety of writing adaptations to find out if a child writes more easily with any of them -- weighted pens, different colored pens, markers, bold lined paper or extra wide lined paper (for large letters).
 Pencil grippers may help some children hold their pencils in the right way.